Corporate building with courtyard and plants.

 • Can withstand thermal cycling

-EPRO’s HotDeck Waterproofing Protection System is a great alternative for hot fluid applied waterproofing as it allows building owners to single-source their below-grade and above-grade waterproofing.
+EPRO’s HotDeck Waterproofing Protection System allows building owners to single-source their below-grade and above-grade waterproofing.
 It features a 215 mil reinforced layer of HD.membrane, a hot fluid-applied rubberized asphalt with reinforcement.
 The system cures to form a seamless, fully-bonded, tough, thick yet highly flexible waterproofing membrane to offer you the best protection.

 HotDeck is ideal for split-slab deck applications, as well as pedestal paver decks and vegetative decks, and the system consists of multiple layers.